-13 of Your Most Pressing Questions on Modern Etiquette—Answered!
+Your Most Pressing Questions on Modern Etiquette—Answered!

 Need advice on the newest etiquette rules?
 We’d like to cordially offer you answers.

-Are you unsure about what constitutes good manners these days?
+Unsure about what constitutes good manners these days?
 I don’t blame you—the times, they are a bit fraught, no?
 If you’re a man and you hold the door for a woman, will you be thanked or called patronizing?
 Will someone shut you down if you use a phrase that has suddenly become offensive?
 And don’t get me started about when it’s OK to use cell phones.

 Good manners used to mean simple courtesy and being kind.
 Today it seems we are haunted by the fear of doing or saying the wrong thing, and for good reason.
 Given the power of the Internet, a faux pas can mean losing a friend—or your job.

 Covering the ins and outs of civil behaviour for the past 20-plus years, I have learned that, fortunately, good intentions never go out of style.
 Even better, science tells us that acts of kindness are contagious: If I treat you right, you’re more likely to treat the next person better.
 And from there, the ripples flow.

 To hold or not to hold the door

 Q: My husband always opens doors for women (he’s 80).
 But the younger women cast him a look of pure contempt and brusquely rush past him without a thank-you.
 So sad.
 Why has such a basic kindness gone out of style? —Jo Garcia (Macon, Georgia)